 Blueberry or Chocolate Chip Buttermilk Pancakes

-You can add up to a cup of mix-ins to your buttermilk pancake batter.
-However, to avoid over-mixing the batter, it's best to fold them in with the flour mixture, rather than waiting until the wet and dry ingredients are mostly combined.
+You can add up to one cup of mix-ins.
+To avoid over-mixing, fold them in with the flour mixture before combining the wet and dry ingredients.

 My very favorite pancakes are made with mini chocolate chips in the batter.
 Then I top them with Nutella, fresh berries, whipped cream, and a drizzle of maple syrup.
 Seriously, I could eat these every day.
 They are so good!!

-Amish pancakes are often served with butter and syrup, but they can also be topped with fresh fruit, whipped cream, or other toppings of your choice.
-My husband likes peanut butter and syrup on his pancakes.
-And peanut butter with banana slices is also great.
+Amish pancakes are most often served with butter and syrup, but they're also delicious topped with fresh fruit, whipped cream, or other favorite toppings.
+My husband likes peanut butter and syrup on his pancakes, and peanut butter with banana slices is also very good.

-There is no limit to what you can do with pancakes, so have fun and create something your family will love.
+There's really no limit to what you can do with pancakes, so have fun and make them the way your family enjoys them most.

 Pancakes are a classic American breakfast dish that is enjoyed by many people all around the world.
-And I hope you enjoy this recipe for Amish pancakes.
+And I hope you enjoy this Amish Recipe for Fluffy Buttermilk Pancakes.
 If you try it, I would love it if you left me a comment and star rating below.
+Thank you!

-And if you just bought a jug of buttermilk, and now you have some left that you're wondering what to do with, I can help you out. 🙂 Make some Amish buttermilk cookies or biscuits.
+Also, if you just bought a jug of buttermilk and have some left that you're wondering what to do with, I can help you out. 🙂 Make some Amish buttermilk cookies, buttermilk blueberry muffins, or homemade biscuits. 🙂

 Amish Buttermilk Pancakes Recipe